sthurston99/ahk-scripts/README.md

 Gives prompts for Triaging info from phone calls and filling out the ticket with them.

+### Ctrl+e

+Automatically pulls in info from emails to add as charges quickly.

+### Ctrl+r

+Calls the SetRemoteLabor function in the Charge window

 ### Ctrl+g

 Overwrites the regular save action on the new ticket screen to automatically call the SetLabel() function on save.

+### Ctrl+t

+Gives an input prompt for quickly inputting time into a manual ticket charge

-### Ctrl+e
+### Ctrl+Enter

-Automatically pulls in info from emails to add as charges quickly.
+Quickly creates charge from timer

 ## MDTableOfContents.ahk